 Young and hip areas in Melbourne

 For the convenience of city living but the friendliness of suburbia, Richmond is a hard suburb to beat.
-Parts of Richmond are walking distance to the Central Business District, and the whole suburb is well connected by public transport to anywhere.
+Parts of Richmond are walking distance to the Central Business District, and the whole suburb is well connected by public transport.
 Richmond is a large suburb filled with fantastic eateries and shopping, and it attracts a variety of residents from young professionals and small funky families to tattooed and pierced students.
 Occasionally, expats will have to compromise and accept that cramped quarters and impossible parking are part and parcel to the convenience and lively living available in Richmond.
 Still, for those who want to be in the beating multicultural heart of Melbourne, there’s no better place.

 Yarraville is part country town, part cool urban corner.
 With a selection of outstanding restaurants, cafés and gift stores lining the tiny, narrow streets of the central shopping area, this is a place that attracts creative types and professionals looking for a safe but funky environment.
 With its art deco independent cinema and a wine bar worth repeat visits, it’s easy to fall for Yarraville.
 The small houses and impossible parking in the central parts of the town give way to more spacious homes on the fringes, and rent is sometimes steep but still falls far short of the prices attracted by suburbs this close to the city on the east.